 - Constantly looking up from a document to the computer screen is tiring for the eyes.
 Rather place the document on a stand next to the screen.

-- Try to give the eyes fifteen minutes rest every two hours.
+- Try to give your eyes fifteen minutes rest every two hours.

 - In case of wearing contact lenses, meticulous hygiene is the best way to prevent infections.

-- Let the eyes be checked for glaucoma every two years by an ophthalmologist from the age of forty years.
+- Let your eyes be checked for glaucoma every two years by an ophthalmologist from the age of forty years.